 Don't like to translate strings multiple times?
 Then you will enjoy using the Translation Memory feature.
 The TM searches through all your previous translations so you can reuse them.

-Connect your repos to your POEditor account to quickly communicate data between our localization platform and GitHub/Bitbucket.
+Connect your repos to your POEditor account to quickly communicate data between our localization platform and GitHub/Bitbucket/GitLab/Azure Devops.
 Use the WordPress translation plugin to manage the localization of your language files directly in WordPress, via the POEditor API.

 If collaborative software localization sounds like a mess, relax.
 POEditor lets you know of your fellow translators' whereabouts when you're sharing the same language page, and automatically saves any changes you make to the translation.

-Connect your POEditor account to Slack or HipChat and never miss any important events during the localization process.
-Add your localization team members to dedicated rooms/channels, and you'll always be on the same page, in real time.
+Connect your POEditor account to Slack or Microsoft Teams and never miss any important events during the localization process.
+Add your localization team members to dedicated channels, and you'll always be on the same page, in real time.

 Purchase professional human translations for your localization project directly from your POEditor account.
 We've neatly aggregated the translation providers we are partners with, for you to easily compare and integrate into your continuous localization workflow.